 Tonglen, a simple yet counter-intuitive meditation practice for tough times.
 Reverse the flow of ego.

 In times of things falling apart, duress, heartbreak, stress…a meditation practice to baitswitch our silly crazy mopey ego and engender happiness, compassion, equanimity.

-If you do this, you do have to sandwich between simple meditation.
+It’s a profound Buddhist meditation—and while you don’t have to be Buddhist, if you do this, you do have to sandwich it between simple meditation.

 Pema Chodron—she’s just amazing, soothing, for intense times.

 I grew up knowing Pema Chodron (the second most popular Buddhist in America, after that Dalai Lama guy).
 Or, rather, she knew me (I was just a little kid running around not paying attention to anything).
 My first memory of her is at Whittier Elementary in Boulder, Colorado, where I attended kindergarten.
 She and my momma were, and are friends.

 As I grew up, I got to know her a little (doing service shifts at her cabin at Shambhala Mountain in 1992, where she helped Sakyong Mipham Rinpoche teach his first Seminary) and was always struck at how strong and powerful this kindly, small woman was—what a leader.

 Everyone knows she’s sweet (that voice!).
 But seeing her on Bill Moyers, not even nervous or blinking, then doing the same thing with Oprah—well I realized again and again that this woman knows exactly who she is, and what is what.